Avonex (interferon beta-1a)

 • Muscle aches

-Things to note about Avonex
+Other things to know about Avonex

-• Have a history of hypersensitivity or allergic reaction to natural or recombinant interferon beta, albumin or any other component of the formulation
+• Have a history of hypersensitivity or allergic reaction to natural or recombinant interferon beta, albumin, or any other component of the formulation

 • Have a history of anaphylaxis

 • Have a history of depression, suicide, and/or psychotic disorders.
 Any new symptoms of depression, suicidal ideation, and/or psychosis should be reported to your doctor.
-Consider discontinuation of Avonex if depression occurs
+Consider discontinuation of Avonex if depression occurs.

 • Have hepatic (liver) injury